Alison Stewart

 Alison Stewart (born July 4, 1966) is an American journalist and author.
 Stewart first gained widespread visibility as a political correspondent for MTV News in the 1990s.
+She is the host of WNYC's midday show, All of It with Alison Stewart.

 Early life and education

 Stewart was born in Glen Ridge, New Jersey.

-Stewart attended Brown University, where she earned a Bachelor of Arts degree in English and American literature.
+She is the daughter of the senior vice president for corporate affairs at Squibb Corporation, the pharmaceutical company in Princeton, New Jersey.
+Her mother taught biology at Columbia High School in Maplewood, New Jersey.
+She attended Brown University, where she earned a Bachelor of Arts degree in English and American literature.
 She began her broadcasting career there, where she was the music director for the school's radio station, WBRU.

 Career

 20th century

 In 1988 Stewart began her career as an assistant at MTV.
 In 1991, she joined MTV News as a segment producer when she was hired by MTV News Director Linda Corradina.
 She began reporting and producing during MTV's first "Choose or Lose" campaign, which covered the 1992 presidential race.
 Her role in MTV's campaign coverage earned her a Peabody Award.

 Stewart also contributed segments to other MTV News shows in the 1990s including Megadose (an alternative health program) and MTV News: Unfiltered.
 She also hosted specials including the Real World Reunion in 1995.

 Following the 1996 "Choose or Lose" campaign, Stewart left MTV and moved to CBS News in December 1996.
 She reported for several of the network's news programs, including CBS News Sunday Morning, 48 Hours, and Public Eye with Bryant Gumbel.